 Valladolid oozes history from every ancient stone.
-King Felipe II was born here, the Catholic Monarchs, Ferdinand and Isabel, married here and Christopher Columbus died here.
-Once the capital of Spain, it’s now the principal city of Castilla y Leon, the land of castles from which the word ‘Castilian’ derives.
+King Felipe II was born here, the Catholic Monarchs Ferdinand and Isabel married here and Christopher Columbus died here.
+This was once the capital of Spain, but although it has lost this title, it is still now the principal city of Castilla y Leon, the land of castles from which the word ‘Castilian’ derives.
 Today, Valladolid is a bustling university city that thrives on its manufacturing industries.
-It’s a down-to-earth, lively place that energetically blends old with new.
+It is a down-to-earth, lively place that energetically blends old with new.

 ||Euro (EUR) €1 = 100 cents

 ||Shops are generally open from 09.00/10.00 to 14.00 and from 17.00/17.30 to 20.00/20.30.
 Most shops are not open on Saturday afternoons (except for large department stores) or on Sundays.
 Banks are generally open from 08.30 to 14.30 from Monday to Friday.